divine-heart/divine-heart.github.io/index.md

 ### Block Witch at Cyprus Comic Con 2023!

-<iframe width="560" height="315" src="https://www.youtube.com/embed/iZg7h8HmBYw" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 Stardrop Games participated in Cyprus Comic Con 2023 as an Artist!
 There was a new playable demo build made from the ground up in Godot 4, which is also downloadable from the itch.io page.
 As a result of having less time to make the demo, it has a lot less content than the Prototype build (less levels, objects, no dialogue, no scoring system), but the experience is more condensely polished.

-Check out the itch.io for more details, videos and a playable builds!
+Check out the itch.io for more details, videos of the CCC 2023 Demo and playable builds!
 #### The CCC Demo build has less content but prettier graphics and support for controller.
 #### The Prototype build contains a lot more levels, playable characters, dialogue and more objects, but graphics are barebones.